Rodgers: I don't need 40 TD passes for us to win

 "I think the level of success and the way that I feel I'm playing is different in this offense this year," Rodgers said.
 "I don't need to throw 40 touchdowns for us to win.
 I need to be great on my checks, be as efficient as possible.
 I need to take care of the football."

 In Monday night's 23-10 win at Minnesota, Rodgers threw for just 216 yards without a touchdown and one interception.
 It marked the first time Rodgers had won a game in which he threw an interception without a touchdown.
-It was his third game this season without a touchdown pass, but the Packers have won all three of those.
-Coming into this season, Rodgers was just 4-10 in such games.
+It was his third game this season without a touchdown pass, but the Packers have won all three.
+Coming into this season, Rodgers was 4-10 in such games.

 "I felt like last game was one of my better games of the season," Rodgers said.
 "You look at the stats and go, 'OK, you're (26)-of-40 for 200-something, no touchdowns.
 What are you talking about?
 Are you really lowering the bar for yourself that much?'
 And I'd say, 'No, I'm never lowering the bar for myself.'